Kieran-MScDI/Homework/POW_TataConsultancyServices.md

 ## How can African Countries Advance their Outsourcing Industries_ An overview of possible approaches. - EBSCO

 ### Quotes

-*"The first issues lies in the uneven distribution of economic advancement within the country incurred by the introduction of software and services outsourcing hubs (Heeks 1999; Kumar 2005)."* (Abbott, 2013) <br/>
+*"The first issues lies in the uneven distribution of economic advancement within the country incurred by the introduction of software and services outsourcing hubs (Heeks 1999; Kumar 2005)."* (Abbott, 2013, p.
+29, para.
+1)<br/>
-**This is also the concern I had when reading the Higgins and Saadatmandi (2016) paper** *"whether export-only IT services models are ultimately sustainable"* (Abbott, 2013) <br/>
+**- This is also the concern I had when reading the Higgins and Saadatmandi (2016) paper** *"whether export-only IT services models are ultimately sustainable"* (Abbott, 2013, p.
+29, para.
+1) <br/>
-*"Researchers are unsure of the specific "mix" of conditions that will lead to success"* (Abbott, 2013) <br/>
-**Regarding emulating the success if Ireland and India.** <br/>
-**This paper warns us to use attractiveness indices with caution, and I see ties with previous readings about the importance of not just having offshoring hubs for international companies but to also develop local markets which will be mutually beneficial to the community and the service provider.**
+**- I see ties with previous readings about the importance of not just having offshoring hubs for international companies but to also develop local markets which will be mutually beneficial to the community and the service provider.** <br/>
+*"Researchers are unsure of the specific "mix" of conditions that will lead to success"* (Abbott, 2013, p.
+29, para.
+1) <br/>
+**- Regarding emulating the success in Ireland and India.** <br/>
+**This paper warns us to use attractiveness indices with caution.**

 ## References